eclipse-che/che-server/CONTRIBUTING.md

 A Che workspace environment allows to build the image internally, using the workspace terminal.

 # Start and debug
-1. Deploy Che to a [Red Hat OpenShift](https://www.eclipse.org/che/docs/stable/administration-guide/installing-che-on-openshift-using-cli/) or [Minikube](https://www.eclipse.org/che/docs/stable/administration-guide/installing-che-on-minikube/) cluster by using a previously built image: `chectl server:start --platform=<openshift / minikube> --cheimage=<docker registry>/<your account>/che-server:next`.
+1. Deploy Che to a [Red Hat OpenShift](https://www.eclipse.org/che/docs/stable/administration-guide/installing-che-on-openshift-using-cli/) or [Minikube](https://www.eclipse.org/che/docs/stable/administration-guide/installing-che-on-minikube/) cluster by using a previously built image: `chectl server:deploy --platform=<openshift / minikube> --cheimage=<docker registry>/<your account>/che-server:next --debug`.
-2. Enable local debugging of the Eclipse Che server: `chectl server:debug`.
+2. Enable local debugging of the Eclipse Che server: `chectl server:debug` in a terminal.
-3. In your IDE, create a new Remote JVM Debug configuration on `localhost:8000`.
-4. Hit a breakpoint in the code and activate the debug configuration.
+3. Hit a breakpoint in the code.
+4. Open the `Run and Debug` (Ctrl/Cmd + Shift + D) panel.
+5. Click the `Start Debugging` (F5) button.

 # Contributing an SCM provider
 An SCM provider support has to be provided by adding new maven modules to the wsmaster directory.